bitmansofthu/gcdstream/README.md

 # GCDStream
-GCD based wrapper for NSInputStream and NSOutputStream
+GCD based wrapper for NSInputStream and NSOutputStream written in Objective-C.